spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

 !!! note
     Alternatively right click the objects in the graph view and *add relationships* will show the available relationships.
-    If your relationship relies on nodes and units they both need to be visible in the graph for the relationship to become available.
+    Note that this only works when the involved units/nodes/... are visible in the graph view.
+To make an object visible, simply click on the object in the list of objects/object classes.
+You can select multiple objects with ctrl or shift.

 -   Select the names of the two units and their **sending** nodes, as seen in the image below; then press *Ok*.
 This will establish that